yetanotherco/yet-another-bridge/docs/mm_bot/architecture.md

 with Ethereum's and L2 networks' RPCs.

 ## Physical View
-The system is currently deployed in an EC2 virtual machine in AWS.
-This EC2 runs the bot Main Process as well as its database.
+There is a server to run the MM Bot Main Process as well as its database.

 ![physical_view.png](images/physical_view.png)